Leoniels/stlp/README.md

 This early prototipe is a test of a time lock puzzle based on the paper "Time-lock puzzles and timed-release Crypto" by Ronald R. Rivest, Adi Shamir and David A. Wagner.

 To compile the project you must have the GNU MP ver.
-6.1.2 library installed and type for every source file:
+6.1.2 library and libbsd-dev installed and type for every source file:

   gcc source.c -lgmp -lbsd